Frank Ocean: Musical style

 Ocean's music has been characterized by music writers as idiosyncratic in style.
 His music generally includes the electronic keyboard, often performed by Ocean himself, and is backed by a subdued rhythm section in the production.
 His compositions are often midtempo, feature unconventional melodies, and occasionally have an experimental song structure.
-In critical commentaries, he has been characterised as an "avant-garde R&B artist", an "avant-soul singer", and a "pop musician".
+In critical commentaries, he has been characterised as an "avant-garde R&B artist", and an "avant-soul singer".
 Steven Hyden called him "an introspective psych-soul balladeer".

 In Ocean's songwriting, Jon Pareles of The New York Times observes "open echoes of self-guided, innovative R&B songwriters like Prince, Stevie Wonder, Marvin Gaye, Maxwell, Erykah Badu and particularly R. Kelly and his way of writing melodies that hover between speech and song, asymmetrical and syncopated."
 Jody Rosen of Rolling Stone calls him a torch singer due to "his feel for romantic tragedy, unfurling in slow-boiling ballads".
 Ocean's stage presence during live shows has been described by Chris Richards of the Washington Post as "low-key".
 While nostalgia, ULTRA featured both original music by Ocean and tracks relying on sampled melodies, Channel Orange showcased Ocean as the primary musical composer, of which music journalist Robert Christgau opines, "when he's the sole composer Ocean resists making a show of himself—resists the dope hook, the smart tempo, the transcendent falsetto itself."

 Ocean's lyrics deal with themes of love, longing, misgiving, and nostalgia.
 His debut single "Novacane" juxtaposes the numbness and artificiality of a sexual relationship with that of mainstream radio, while "Voodoo" merges themes of spirituality and sexuality, and is an eccentric take on such subject matter common in R&B. The latter song was released by Ocean on his Tumblr account and references both the traditional spiritual "He's Got the Whole World in His Hands" and the female anatomy in its chorus: "she's got the whole wide world in her juicy fruit / he's got the whole wide world in his pants / he wrapped the whole wide world in a wedding band / then put the whole wide world on her hands / she's got the whole wide world in her hands / he's got the whole wide world in his hands."

 According to Corbon Goble of Stereogum, the lyrical "moods" of "Voodoo" are indicative of Ocean's "sometimes-bleak, depressive lyrical tendencies", while MTV News writer Tirhakah Love such songs are among Ocean's most distinctive for how they transfigure the meaning behind short-term and long-term memory, and "disrupt the flow of linear time by prompting us to dive deep into our own memories and feel something indelibly real".
 Certain songs on Channel Orange allude to Ocean's experience with unrequited love.